 Due in part to shared conflicts with Great Britain, both the United States and France were very strong allies throughput the 1700 and 1800s.
 The friendship was so strong that the people of France gave The Statue of Liberty as a gift for the American Centennial.
 The statue is a physical reminder of the friendship between the two nations.

 The Idea For The Statue Of Liberty Happened At A French Dinner Party

 In 1865, Frech aristocrat Edouard-Rene Lefebvre de Laboulaye (1811-1883) hosted a dinner party at his home in Glatigny, France.
 His honored guest that evening was a famous French painter and sculptor named Frederic Auguste Bartholdi.
 While discussing the American Revolution and Civil War, Edouard de Laboulaye suggested that a monument commemorating the assistance the French people had given America in her struggle for Independence be created.
 The idea was proposed to members of the French government and was received with instant enthusiasm.
 Bartholdi was commissioned for the project and would spend the next two decades working on the first of its kind monument.

-“The Statue Of Liberty” Isn’t The Offical Name Of The Statue, It’s Just A Nickname
+“The Statue Of Liberty” Isn’t The Official Name Of The Statue, It’s Just A Nickname

 The statue’s official name is “La Liberté Éclairant le Monde.”
 In English, this means “Liberty Enlightening the World.”

 The Statue Of Liberty And Eiffel Tower Share An Architect